Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

-However, under the algorithms $CE$ and $CO$, the partitions $B1$ and $D2$ do not always preserve the rigid condition. \begin{flushleft} \textbf{ $IC$ type problematic surface operators:} \end{flushleft} $L(C1)$ and $L(C2)$ denote the lengths of the partitions of $C1$ and $C2$, respectively. \begin{itemize} \item If $L(C1)=L(C2)-1$, the part '1' appear twice in the $B_n$ partition $B1$ under the algorithm $CE$, violating rigid condition 2. \item If $L(C1)=L(C2)-1$, the part '1' appear twice in the $D_n$ partition $D2$ under the algorithm $CO$, violating rigid condition 2. \end{itemize}
+However, under the algorithms $CE$ and $CO$, the partitions $B1$ and $D2$ do not always preserve the rigid condition. \begin{flushleft} \textbf{ $IC$ type problematic surface operators:} $L(C1)$ and $L(C2)$ denote the lengths of the partitions of $C1$ and $C2$, respectively. \end{flushleft} \begin{itemize} \item If $L(C1)=L(C2)-1$, the part '1' appear twice in the $B_n$ partition $B1$ under the algorithm $CE$, violating rigid condition (2) in Section \ref{pre}. \item If $L(C1)=L(C2)-1$, the part '1' appear twice in the $D_n$ partition $D2$ under the algorithm $CO$, violating rigid condition (2) in Section \ref{pre}. \end{itemize}

-For these problem operators, we may try to add the shorter row of the two first rows from one factor to another one.
-However, these procedure do not lead to rigid surface operators, violating the rigid condition $\lambda_{i}-\lambda_{i+1}\leq1$ as shown in Figs.(\ref{cos}) and (\ref{ces}).
+For these problematic operators, we may try to add the shorter row of the first rows of the factors of the $C_n$ rigid semisimple surface operator from one factor to the other one.
+However, these procedures do not lead to rigid surface operators, violating the rigid condition $\lambda_{i}-\lambda_{i+1}\leq1$ as shown in Figs.(\ref{cos}) and (\ref{ces}).